rengavk/Explainable-AI/README.md

-This thesis presents a framework for generating minimal counterfactual explanations in the context of Group Recommender Systems (GRS).
+My thesis presents a framework for generating minimal counterfactual explanations in the context of Group Recommender Systems (GRS).
 Using the 1M MovieLens dataset, our approach integrates collaborative filtering techniques, user similarity-based grouping, and a novel item-scoring function.
 We then cluster items to identify and remove “influential clusters” to pinpoint the smallest subset of items responsible for a specific recommendation outcome.
 By explaining group recommendations through minimal counterfactuals, our work provides a more transparent view of how a recommended item can appear or be excluded based on other items in the group’s preference set.